mtottenh/tottenham.io/src/content/posts/2018-05-12-xv6-env-setup.md

 $ TOOLPREFIX=x86_64-unknown-linux-musl- make
 ~~~

-Next, run make qemu and you should be dropped into an xv6 shell! it will look
+Next, run `make qemu`, and you should be dropped into an xv6 shell! it will look
 something like this:

 ~~~bash